East Dubuque semi-pro baseball team suspending season

 “It kind of seems like the virus is buzzing through East Dubuque right now, especially in the age group of our players,” said Tashner, who noted that off-season conditioning programs at the high school have been halted through mid-July.
 “They’re hanging out together and doing things, and it doesn’t take much for this virus to spread.

-“This has definitely been a good learning lesson for all of this to take this virus seriously.”
+“This has definitely been a good learning lesson for all of us to take this virus seriously.”